go8n/athenaeum/README.md

 ```
 flatpak
-python3
-pyqt5-common
-python-pyqt5
-python-sip-pyqt5
 python-peewee
 python-dateutil
-qt5-base
+python-pyqt5
 qt5-svg
 qt5-quickcontrols2
-qt5-declarative
 ```

-Fedora 29 (Comes with a lot of the depedancies by default)
+Fedora 29 (Comes with a lot of the dependencies by default)

 ```
 python3-pip